Jahan08/Docking-MD_Simulation-for-structure-based-drug-design/README.md

     * separates "good" ideas from "bad"
     * Limit the number of ligands to be investigated further

+In the uplaoded jupyter notebook (Docking_with_AutoDock.ipynb) I have shown how to use AutoDock to dock single ligand to our target protein. in the following I will show how to use Autodock vina to dock a ligand library:

 # WorkFlow for Virtual Screening: